 Mikkel Fugl Eskjær

-At the same time, Middle East and Arab countries cover a vast and diverse region characterized by stark variations in ecological footprints, natural resources, and political priorities.
-Included are the large oil- and gas-producing nations (the Gulf States), as well as resource-depleted countries (Jordan, Syria).
+In terms of climate change, Middle East and Arab countries cover a vast and diverse region with stark variations in natural resources, ecological footprints, and political priorities.
+It includes large oil and gas producing nations (the Gulf States) as well as resource-depleted countries (Jordan, Syria).
 Most countries rely on carbon energy, while a few have developed an alternative vision based on renewables (Morocco).
-The region is home to both highly affluent countries (e.g., the United Arab Emirates), as well as poor and conflict-ridden societies (Iraq, the Levant, Yemen).
-Accordingly, there are considerable differences in the region’s mitigation strategies and adaptive resources.
+It is home to both highly affluent countries (e.g., UAE) as well as poor and conflict-ridden societies (Iraq, the Levant, Yemen).

-Decades-long social and religious conflicts in the Middle East have pushed climate change down the agenda of public opinion and news reporting in most Arab countries.
-Moreover, many Arab countries share a semi-authoritarian media system, which only exacerbates this tendency.
-In order to avoid crossing editorial red lines, climate change reporting is predominantly copied from international news agencies.
-Local reporting is sparse as it may easily touch on sensitive issues concerning inadequate local or national governance.
-As a consequence, climate change has traditionally been covered as foreign news, with a focus on international climate change negotiations, and hence, of limited relevance for a regional readership.
+Long-running social and religious conflicts in the Middle East have pushed climate change down the agenda of public opinion and news reporting in most Arab countries.
+Moreover, many Arab countries share a semi-authoritarian media system, which seems to exacerbate this tendency.
+In order to avoid crossing editorial redlines, climate change reporting is mostly copyedited from international news agencies.
+Local reporting is sparse as it may easily touch on sensitive issues concerning inadequate governance.
+Consequently, climate change has traditionally been covered as foreign news with a focus on international climate change negotiations—and hence limited relevance for a regional readership.

-However, new information technology, and an increasing regional focus on raising awareness of climate change, points toward alternative channels of climate change communication in Middle East and Arab countries.
+However, new information technology and an increasing focus on raising awareness on climate change points toward alternative channels of climate change communication in Middle Eastern and Arab countries.

 Rhian Salmon, Rebecca Priestley, Michele Fontana, and Taciano L. Milfont

-Climate change communication in Aotearoa New Zealand occurs through multiple channels.
-This includes public communication by experts; formal and informal science-policy dialogues; and publication of popular books, documentaries, and media reports.
-There are, in addition, a wide array of climate change communication activities that are less well documented, such as those that utilize the educational system, social media, art, community events, and festivals, and co-production processes related to adaptation and mitigation choices.
+Climate change communication in Aotearoa New Zealand occurs through multiple channels, including public communication by experts; formal and informal science-policy dialogues; and publication of popular books, documentaries, and media reports.
+There is, in addition, a wide array of climate change communication activities that are less well documented, such as those that utilize the education system, social media, art, community events and festivals, and co-production processes related to adaptation and mitigation choices.

-Although research into the communication of climate change is in its infancy in the country, there is a wealth of data on public attitudes towards climate change over the past decade.
-Much of this information indicates that most New Zealanders currently believe climate change is occurring, is anthropogenic, and is a serious concern.
-This is mirrored by research into media coverage on climate change, which shows that mainstream news reports are largely consistent with the scientific consensus and reports issued by the Intergovernmental Panel on Climate Change (IPCC), and do not give much coverage to “climate skeptic” viewpoints.
-This latter perspective is, however, represented in other media such as opinion pieces in newspapers, blogs, popular books, and public lectures.
+Although research into the communication of climate change is in its infancy in the country, data on public attitudes toward climate change over the past decade indicate that most New Zealanders believe climate change is occurring, is anthropogenic, and is a serious concern.
+This is mirrored by research into media coverage on climate change, which shows that mainstream news reports are largely consistent with the scientific consensus and reports issued by the Intergovernmental Panel on Climate Change (IPCC), and do not give much coverage to skeptical or catastrophic viewpoints.

 Marianne Ryghaug and Tomas Moe Skjølsvold